jafingerhut/clojure-rte/README.md

 `[1 2 3 4 5]`.
 Why?  because `[1 2 3 4]` matches `(:not String)`, and `[5]`
 matches `Long`.

-If you really intended to to exclude `["hello" 4]` and also exclude `[1 2 3 4 5]`,
+If you really intended to exclude `["hello" 4]` and also exclude `[1 2 3 4 5]`,
 the rte pattern needs more information.
-For example, you might limit the seqence to sequences of two entries.  `(:and (:cat :sigma :sigma) (:cat (:not String) Long))` which will refuse to match `[1 2 3 4 5]`, but will match `[1.2 3]`, because `[1.2]` is not a singeton sequence of String.
+For example, you might limit the sequence to sequences of two entries.  `(:and (:cat :sigma :sigma) (:cat (:not String) Long))` which will refuse to match `[1 2 3 4 5]`, but will match `[1.2 3]`, because `[1.2]` is not a singleton sequence of String.

 If you want to match a sequence like `[:x 100 :y 200 :z 300]` but not if any of the values after the keyword is a String, you may use the following.